|University of Arkansas at Little Rock|

 A. Formal Complaint procedures

-Formal complaints of discrimination or denial of equal opportunity should be submitted to the human relations officer within 30 days of the alleged act.
+Formal complaints of discrimination or denial of equal opportunity should be submitted to the human resource officer within 30 days of the alleged act.
 Complaints involving students are submitted to the dean of students.
-The human relations officer may be requested by the chancellor, provost, vice chancellor, or deans to conduct an investigation without formal charges being brought.
+The human resource officer may be requested by the chancellor, provost, vice chancellor, or deans to conduct an investigation without formal charges being brought.

 B. Human Relations Investigator Procedures